Sub-Nyquist Sampling of Short Pulses: Sampling using Gabor frames

 The exact number of frequency coefficients $L_0$ is dictated by the essential bandwidth of $g(t)$.
 More precisely, if $g_c(t)$ is a $[-B/2,B/2]-$bandlimited approximation of $g(t)$ in $\SO$, that is $\norm{g-g_c}_{\SO}\leq \epsilon_B\norm{g}_{\SO}$, then $L_0 = \left \lceil \frac{\Om + B}{2b} \right \rceil - 1$.

 Theorem~\ref{thm:essband} states that finite duration, essentially bandlimited signals, can be well approximated using just the dominant coefficients in the Gabor representation.
-The sampling system to obtain those coefficients is depicted in Fig.~\ref{fig:sampling_gabor}(b).
-An equivalent system is the one in Fig.~\ref{fig:sampling_gabor}(a) with parameters $\tau=a$, $\theta = b$, and $s(t) = \overline{g(t)}$.
-If $m=-K_0,\ldots, K_0$, then the samples $x_m[l]$ of Fig.~\ref{fig:sampling_gabor}(a) equal the samples $z_{m,l}$ of Fig.~\ref{fig:sampling_gabor}(b).

 The number of samples depend on the chosen frame and the accuracy of the approximation.
-To minimize the number of samples for a chosen accuracy of the approximation, we need to choose $\mu \geq 1/2$ (that reduces the number of samples in time) and construct a window that is well localized in frequency and generates a stable frame, meaning with lower frame bound away from zero (that reduces the number of samples in frequency).
+To minimize the number of samples for a chosen accuracy of the approximation, we select $\mu \geq 1/2$ (which reduces the number of samples in time) and construct a window that is well localized in frequency (which reduces the number of samples in frequency).
 Therefore, there is an interplay between the number of samples in the frequency domain and the number of samples with respect to time.
-The total number of Gabor coefficients, meaning samples of the short-time Fourier transform, is related to a somewhat larger interval $[-\be'/2,\be'/2] \subseteq [-\be/2,\be/2]$, with $K \approx \frac{\be'}{a}$, in the time domain and a larger interval $[-\Om'/2,\Om'/2] \subseteq [-\Om/2,\Om/2]$, with $L \approx \frac{\Om'}{b}$, in the frequency domain.
+The total number of Gabor coefficients, meaning samples of the short-time Fourier transform, is related to a somewhat larger interval $[-\be'/2,\be'/2] \subseteq [-\be/2,\be/2]$, where $\be'=\be+\al$, with $K=2K_0+1 \approx \frac{\be'}{a}$, in the time domain and a larger interval $[-\Om'/2,\Om'/2] \subseteq [-\Om/2,\Om/2]$, where $\Om'=\Om+B$, with $L=2L_0+1 \approx \frac{\Om'}{b}$, in the frequency domain.
 Overall, the required number of samples is

 When $\mu$ is close to one, and $g(t)$ is well localized in frequency forming a tight frame, the number of required samples is close to $\Om\be$.
 For a fixed $\mu$ and a chosen accuracy of approximation, the number of frequency samples in a tight frame depends on the decay properties of $\widehat{g}(\om)$.
 Therefore, to minimize the number of channels, we need to choose a window $g(t)$ that exhibits good frequency localization.
 On the other hand, having already chosen a frame $\G(g,a,b)$, if we desire to improve the accuracy of approximation, then the number $L_0$ of `frequency' coefficients has to increase.